Terms & Conditions

 (1) In the event of intent or gross negligence on the part of health complete or its vicarious agents, health complete shall be liable in accordance with the statutory provisions; the same shall apply in the event of breach of material contractual obligations.
 Insofar as the breach of contract is not based on intent, health complete's liability for damages shall be limited to the foreseeable, typically occurring damage.

 (2) Liability for culpable injury to life, limb or health and liability under the Product Liability Act shall remain unaffected.

-(3) Unless otherwise expressly regulated above, our liability shall be limited to the excluded.
+(3) Unless otherwise expressly regulated above, the liability of health complete is excluded.

 § 11 Commissioning, assembly